About

 (with Naijia Guo and Duoxi Li)

-Abstract (click to expand): This paper presents real-world evidence for theories of money as a medium of exchange using unique transaction-level data from a Toronto-based barter community that introduced a redeemable digital currency.
-I use interrupted time-series designs to measure the impacts of three unexpected events: a large increase in the level of token supply, and subsequent partial and complete halts in token redemption.
-The findings confirm that money overcame the inefficiencies of barter.
-However, contrary to popular monetary models, redeemability was necessary for money circulation, and the long-run price of fiat was rigid and inefficient.
-Simple modifications to canonical models explain the findings.
+Abstract (click to expand): This paper presents real-world evidence for theories of money as a medium of exchange.
+I leverage unique transaction-level data from a Toronto-based barter community that introduced a redeemable digital currency.
+I use interrupted time-series designs to measure the impacts of three unexpected monetary events---a large increase in the level of token supply and subsequent partial and complete halts in redemption---on token acceptance, token velocity, and the number of barter and token-mediated transactions.
+My findings are best explained by a search-theoretic model in which money is essential, prices are persistently rigid, and redeemability is necessary for money circulation.

 Slides